 Here we have linked all four modeled parts: offset adjust, low pass filter, amplitude control, offset control.
-TL074 chip comes with four operational amplifiers built-in so we will get away with a single chip and this functionality.
-If you are interested in simulating here is LTspiece simulation file.
-In the simulator, TL074 was replaced with a similar TL1359 op-amp, so actual results shouldn’t differ much.
+TL074 chip comes with four operational amplifiers built-in to get away with a single chip and this functionality.
+If you are interested in simulating, here is the LTspiece simulation file.
+TL074 was replaced with a similar TL1359 op-amp in the simulator, so actual results shouldn’t differ much.

 And corresponding signals on various nodes:

-As you can see on the first stage, we have a sine signal with small distortion added and its offset is 2.5V.
+As you can see in the first stage, we have a sine signal with minor distortion added, and its offset is 2.5V.
 After offset adjusts signal still is distorted, but it crosses 0V now.
 After filtering, we see no more distortion – only smooth sine.
-Then next stage adjusts signal voltage gain, and on output, we get signal with selected offset somewhere at -5V.
+Then next stage adjusts signal voltage gain, and on output, we get a signal with a selected offset somewhere at -5V.
 Results look promising, so the next step will be to put everything into a working project.
 Comments and suggestions are welcome.